-The cash is grouped into Level 1 as at June 30, 2022 and December 31, 2021.
+Cash is grouped into Level 1 as at September 30, 2022 and December 31, 2021.
 The principal portion of the convertible debenture is carried at amortized cost.

-Financial instruments that are not measured at fair value on the condensed interim statement of financial position are represented by accounts payable and accrued liabilities and subscription received.
+Financial instruments that are not measured at fair value on the condensed consolidated interim statement of financial position are represented by accounts payable and accrued liabilities.
 The fair value of these financial instruments approximates their carrying value due to their short-term nature.